scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

-# Create an AKS cluster for ScalarDB Server
+# A guideline for creating an AKS cluster for ScalarDB Server

-This document explains how to create an Azure Kubernetes Service (AKS) cluster for ScalarDB Server deployment.
+This document explains the requirements and recommendations for creating an Azure Kubernetes Service (AKS) cluster for ScalarDB Server deployment.
 For details on how to deploy ScalarDB Server on an AKS cluster, see [Deploy ScalarDB Server on AKS](./ManualDeploymentGuideScalarDBServerOnAKS.md).

 ## Before you begin